nikolac/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

 ### Downloading a Package from the Marketplace

 {{#> callout type='tip' }}
 Depending on the package you want to install, you may need to be logged in to the Marketplace to download the package.
 {{/callout}}

 1. On the Nuxeo Marketplace, click on the **Install** button of the package you want to install, then on the download link.
     ![]({{file name='marketplace-download.png'}} ?w=600,border=true)
-2. Save the .zip file on a disk that is accessible by the Nuxeo server or directly on a storage device.
+1. Save the .zip file on a disk that is accessible by the Nuxeo server or directly on a storage device.

 ## Uninstalling a Package

-Uninstalling a package can be done from a terminal using the `nuxeoctl` script or from the Admin tab.
+Uninstalling a package can be done from a terminal using the `nuxeoctl` script.

 ### Uninstalling a Package Using the nuxeoctl Script